CISA IRON ORE CONF: Industry waits for a signal from China

 Delegates are also eager to hear from Fortescue Metals Group (FMG) ceo Nev Power.

-The Australian miner saw share prices dive as falling iron ore prices highlighted the ambitious iron ore producer’s debt issues, prompting a downgrading of the miner’s status by ratings agency Standard & Poor’s earlier this month.
+The Australian miner saw share prices dive as falling iron ore prices highlighted the ambitious iron ore producer’s debt issues.
+This prompted a downgrading of the miner’s status by ratings agency Standard & Poor’s earlier this month.

 FMG has secured financing for its loans but has cut back its output expansion plans by some 40 million tonnes.